How often have you had aching muscles after a tough workout or maybe a nagging discomfort in your lower back?

 Musculoskeletal pain is one of the most common types of pain and is a typical reason for doctor visits.

-Pain that affects the bones, muscles, ligaments, tendons and nerves are all considered as musculoskeletal pain.
-It can be widespread (where your whole body aches) or localised in just one body part.
+Pain that affects the bones, muscles, ligaments, tendons and nerves is considered musculoskeletal pain.
+It can be widespread (where your whole-body aches) or localised in just one body part.
 Many people experience acute musculoskeletal pain after an injury, minor accidents, falls, sprains, dislocations and direct blows to the muscle.

 Musculoskeletal pain can also be chronic or persistent.
 In fact, one of the most common types of musculoskeletal pain is low back pain.
 Overuse (for instance, in work-related injuries or repetitive stress), poor posture or prolonged immobilisation can also lead to chronic musculoskeletal pain.